Get the Best Car Insurance in Singapore

 We've detailed the major ways you can cut a hefty chunk out of your car insurance premium.
 However, you should also keep your eyes out for smaller discounts and promotions that individual insurers may offer.
 For example:

-- By "going green" and receiving all policy documents through email, Aviva will discount your premium by S$25 and DirectAsia will discount your premium by S$15 plus GST.
+- By "going green" and receiving all policy documents through email, Singlife with Aviva will discount your premium by S$25 and DirectAsia will discount your premium by S$15 plus GST.

-- Etiqa is currently running a "TGIF" promotion that will discount your premium by 25% if you buy it on Friday.
-This promotion is running through the end of May.
+- Etiqa is currently running a "TGIF" promotion that will discount your premium if you buy it on Friday..

 - AIG offers "age condition" discounts, which increase for drivers who qualify as being 30 and up, 35 and up, and 40 and up.

-- In addition to its "young car discount," AXA will also discount your premium if you agree to double your standard and windscreen excesses.
+- AXA will discount your premium if you agree to double your standard and windscreen excesses.

 - Some companies will discount your premium if you "bundle" your car insurance purchase with purchasing affiliated insurance plans.
-For instance, Aviva will discount your premium by 15% if you purchase MINDEF and MHA Group Insurance as well.
+For instance, Singlife with Aviva will discount your premium by 15% if you purchase MINDEF and MHA Group Insurance as well and Income will give you a 5% discount if you are an existing customer.

 - If you don't put a lot of miles on your car, you may be able to save even more by purchasing a low-mileage plan.
 NTUC Income and DirectAsia are two examples of companies that offer this kind of policy.

 - Some insurers run promotional discounts around holidays or other special occasions.
-For example, FWD ran a 20% Father's Day discount in June 2017.
+For example, FWD ran a discount of up to 30% for International Women's Day.